watsonyanghx/ResNet/README.md

 ### Dataset

-If you want to apply this code to your own dataset, make sure bellow requirements are met.
+If you want to apply this code to your own dataset, make sure bellow requirements for files are met.

 - X_train.txt: Each line containing a path to an image for training.